pivotal/blog/README.md

 It's all about PRs.
 Submit your post as a pull-request, ping `@pivotal/pivotal-engineering-directors` and anyone else you like, gather feedback, iterate, etc.

-Once the PR's ready, the engineering directors can then publish via `./bin/publish prod`.
+Once the PR's ready, the engineering directors can then publish by targeting our `pivotal` org and `blog` space, and then running `./bin/publish prod`.

 ## Changing the style